cesareuseche/cooking-nana-backend/README.md

 ### /check
     This is a GET endpoint, it will retrieve Authorization.
-    For that you must enter jwt generated Toked as Beare Token on HEADER.
+    For that you must enter jwt generated Token at login endpoint, as Bearer Token on HEADER.

     Example: